waterprofessor/web/_pages/about.md

 ## Teaching

 Prof. Tang has taught over 20 courses in Environmental Engineering, Chemistry, and Physics.
 A detailed teaching portfolio can be found in the [CV](/web/cv/) page.
-During the present Fall 2021 semester, he teaches Fluid Mechanics (ENVE 201), Environmental Aquatic chemistry (Lecture and Lab) (ENVE 301), Water and Wastewater Treatment (ENVE 461), and Problems in Chemistry (CHEM 498).
-His office hours are: *M 1:20-1:50pm & 2:40-4:05pm; W 1:20-1:50pm & 2:40-4:05pm; R 1:50-2:30pm; and F 1:20-1:50pm*.
-To join a virtual meeting on Zoom with him during these times, click [http://iupvideo.zoom.us/j/9106365162](http://iupvideo.zoom.us/j/9106365162).
+During the present Spring 2022 semester, he teaches Water Resources Engineering (Lecture and Lab) (ENVE 311), Solid and Hazardous Waste Management (ENVE 471), and Environmental Engineering Design (ENVE 498).
+His office hours are: *M 7:50-8:50P, T 3:35-4:50P & 7:50-8:50P, W 10:00-11:15A & 4:50-5:20P*.
+You could make an appointment with him for a virtual meeting on Zoom during these times, click [http://iupvideo.zoom.us/j/9106365162](http://iupvideo.zoom.us/j/9106365162).

 ## Group